fa8i/download-organizer/README.md

 ---

-## Notes for Ubuntu 26.04 / Wayland
+## Ubuntu 26.04 / Wayland

-This version uses **GNOME Autostart** instead of `systemd --user`.
+This version is designed for **Ubuntu 26.04 with GNOME Wayland**.

-This is intentional: on GNOME Wayland, desktop popups launched from systemd services may not appear or may not be positioned correctly.
-Running the app as part of the desktop session gives better behavior for interactive dialogs.
+It starts as a normal desktop app using **GNOME Autostart**, instead of running as a `systemd --user` service.
+This makes the popup more reliable on Wayland.

 ---